 Prospective Students & Parents

-If you are a high school student or a parent of a high school student who is considering a career in medicine or another related health profession, a strong science background is necessary.
-University of Notre Dame has a strong science curriculum with many options and opportunities that will prepare for success in the professional school of your choice.
-The Center for Health Sciences Advising can help navigate the process to pursue careers in medicine, dentistry, osteopathy, veterinary medicine, optometry, podiatry, physical therapy, occupational therapy, public health, pharmacy, post-baccalaureate nursing, and other health professions.
+If you are a high school student or a parent of a high school student considering a career in medicine or another related health profession, a strong science background is necessary.
+The University of Notre Dame has a strong science curriculum with many options and opportunities that will prepare you for success in the professional school of your choice.
+The Center for Health Sciences Advising can help navigate the process of pursuing careers in medicine, dentistry, osteopathy, veterinary medicine, optometry, podiatry, physical therapy, occupational therapy, public health, pharmacy, post-baccalaureate nursing, and other health professions.

-Health professions offer a wide variety of career choices that provide opportunities for engaging challenges and rewarding service.
-Preparation for admission to a health profession school should start as soon as your undergraduate education begins.
-Professional schools will take a comprehensive view of your undergraduate experience, not only your grades and major, but also your research, clinical experience, activities, behavior, and summer commitments.
+Health professions offer various career choices that provide opportunities for engaging challenges and rewarding service.
+Preparation for admission to a Health Profession school should start as soon as your undergraduate education begins.
+Professional schools will take a comprehensive view of your undergraduate experience, not only your grades and major but also your research, clinical experience, activities, behavior, and summer commitments.

 While Notre Dame students have a much higher acceptance rate than the national average, the rate itself is not an informative number.
 We do not have a minimum GPA to apply through our office and receive a committee letter from us, so our numbers are based on the number of students who decide to apply.
 While at Notre Dame, students will receive excellent training in the sciences, in-depth advising for the application process, and a call for discernment in the professional calling of medicine.
-Notre Dame does not have any formal agreements with any medical schools at this time.
-We have strong relationships with several medical schools who accept significant numbers of Notre Dame students.
-Our students apply and gain acceptances to schools nationwide.
+Notre Dame has no formal agreements with medical schools at this time.
+We have strong relationships with several medical schools that accept significant numbers of Notre Dame students.
+Our students apply and gain acceptance to schools nationwide.
 Notre Dame students receive an excellent education in science and humanities and have strong support in the application process to prepare them for health professions schools.
 They are admitted at rates much higher than the national average.

 Notre Dame preprofessional students take a very grueling course of study.
 The biggest hurdle is often persistence in that course of study at a level above 3.0 GPA.
 The Center for Health Sciences Advising is available to help you through the process from beginning to end.
 We can help you understand what professional schools are looking for, how to navigate your undergraduate career, and how to compile a successful application to the school of your choice.

 All of the health professions require significant experience in a health professions setting.
 Medical, dental, and optometry schools want the experience to be sufficient for the student to have a mature understanding of the profession and to be able to reflect upon it.
 All schools require clinical experience.
-Some schools have set a minimum of 150-200 hours of clinical experience.
+Some schools have set at least 150-200 hours of clinical experience.
 Many osteopathic medical schools require experience with an osteopathic physician.
-Pharmacy, physicians assistant, and physical therapy schools may have more defined minimums for hours of experience and types of settings (and whether those are paid or volunteer).
+Pharmacy, physician assistants, and physical therapy schools may have more defined minimums for hours of experience and types of settings (and whether those are paid or volunteer).
 This experience needs to be at least partly after you begin college.
-These experiences should involve both shadowing and direct patient interaction
+These experiences should involve both shadowing and direct patient interaction.

 Students should keep a record of these experiences and reflect upon them while protecting the privacy of any patients they have observed.
-Student reflections should not contain any details that would allow a reader to identify a patient.
-The same respect for patient privacy is true for conversations with fellow students.
+Student reflections should not contain details that allow a reader to identify a patient.
+The same respect for patient privacy is proper for conversations with fellow students.

 All of the health professions are careers that serve others in need.
 A student called to a vocation of service should demonstrate that dedication to service during their undergraduate career.
-This call to service can take many forms (e.g., tutoring, helping a low income clinic, building homes, working at a food bank, peer service via service to your dorm or campus community).
-Ideally, students should begin with their service work, demonstrate leadership in that work, and train the next set of volunteers so the project can continue to be viable.
-Students should not look upon these service opportunities as items to be checked off a list, but as a way to test their call to service and reflect upon a life in service.
-Some schools require as much as 200 hours of non-clinical service, involving direct contact with people in vulnerable or disadvantaged circumstances.
+This call to service can take many forms (e.g., tutoring, helping a low-income clinic, building homes, working at a food bank, and peer service via service to your dorm or campus community).
+Ideally, students should begin with their service work, demonstrate leadership, and train the next set of volunteers so the project can remain viable.
+Students should not look upon these service opportunities as items to be checked off a list but as a way to test their call to service and reflect upon the life of service.
+Some schools require as much as 200 hours of non-clinical service involving direct contact with people in vulnerable or disadvantaged circumstances.

-Service opportunities of all types are easily available through the Center for Social Concerns, dorm service, clubs, and athletic team projects.
-Projects are available on a weekly basis, on breaks, and for longer programs over the summer.
+Service opportunities are available through the Center for Social Concerns, dorm service, clubs, and athletic team projects.
+Projects are available weekly, on breaks, and for longer programs over the summer.

-You can also study abroad for a semester, with careful planning.
+You can also study abroad for a semester with careful planning.
 It is an opportunity for personal growth and gives students an understanding of a broader global community.
-If you wish to begin medical or dental school the fall immediately after graduation, the best semester to study abroad is the fall semester of your junior year.
-Waiting until junior year allows students to complete the four-semester sequence of chemistry without a gap in the sequence.
-Students should be on campus during the spring semester of their junior year in order to receive the training sessions for the medical/dental school application, ask for letters of recommendation from faculty, study for the MCAT, and have a transcript ready to send in May or June to potential professional schools.
+If you wish to begin medical or dental school in the fall immediately after graduation, the best semester to study abroad is the fall semester of your junior year.
+Waiting until junior year allows students to complete the four-semester chemistry sequence without a gap in the sequence.
+Students should be on campus during the spring semester of their junior year to receive the training sessions for the medical/dental school application, ask for letters of recommendation from faculty, study for the MCAT, and have a transcript ready to send in May or June to potential professional schools.
 There is often a significant delay in receiving the transcript from a study abroad program, which delays translating the transcript into Notre Dame courses and grades.
-Your application cannot be processed by the centralized application services until all complete transcripts are received.
+The centralized application services cannot process your application until all complete transcripts are received.

-If you decide to study abroad during the spring of your junior year, it would be advisable to delay your application for a year, allowing for a year of research, service, etc. between Notre Dame and health professions school.
-This allows you to fully enjoy the experience of study abroad, receive the full range of support from the advising office as you prepare to apply, and give full attention to your MCAT and application.
+If you decide to study abroad during the spring of your junior year, delaying your application for a year would be advisable, allowing for a year of research, service, etc., between Notre Dame and health professions school.
+This allows you to fully enjoy the experience of studying abroad, receive the full range of support from the advising office as you prepare to apply, and give full attention to your MCAT and application.